MicrosoftDocs/azure-devops-docs/docs/billing/set-up-billing-for-your-account-vs.md

 ---
 title: Set up billing for VSTS to pay for more services
-description: Use an Azure subscription to pay for more users, build & release pipelines, extensions, and cloud-based load testing for Visual Studio Team Services (Visual Studio Online, VSO, VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-setup ms.assetid: 87b994d6-2a92-46e5-b667-afe4eb198e25
+description: Use an Azure subscription to pay for more users, build & release pipelines, extensions, and cloud-based load testing for VSTS (Visual Studio Online, VSO, VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-setup ms.assetid: 87b994d6-2a92-46e5-b667-afe4eb198e25